jacobphillips99/daily-bench/README.md

 ## Developer Notes
 - If you are running the dashboard locally, you need to run `daily-bench extract` to generate the CSV file in the `results/` directory.
 - If you run the dashboard locally with `uv run dashboard/serve.py` and do not see an updated version of your dashboard or data, your web browser may be caching the old data.
-Try clearing your browser cache or using a private/incognito window.
+Try clearing your browser cache or using a private or incognito window.

 ## Contributing